The speakers in my research seminar do not leave the ground to give their talk. Consider the following claim:

 The future we are creating with our emissions

 Accelerating, uncontrollable global warming is an increasingly likely scenario for the late 21st century.
-In the past two centuries, human activity has pushed atmospheric CO2 concentration to its highest level in millions of years.
-In coming decades, the increase in global mean surface temperature will pass the 1.5°C mark.
-At some point after that (nobody knows when), global warming will start to happen naturally and uncontrollably due to climate feedbacks -- even if human emissions completely stop (Steffan et al., 2018).
+In the past two centuries, human activity has pushed atmospheric CO2 concentration to its highest level in the history of our species.
+Somewhere near 2030, the increase in global mean surface temperature will pass the 1.5°C mark.
+At some point after the 2°C mark (nobody knows when), global warming will start to happen naturally and uncontrollably due to climate feedbacks -- even if human emissions completely stop (Steffan et al., 2018).
 Where that will lead is similarly uncertain, but we do know that 55 million years ago the global mean surface temperature was some 8°C higher than now (late Paleocene thermal maximum; Zachos et al., 2001).

 Even without "runaway" warming, the consequences will be catastrophic.
 In many places, there will unprecedented floods, droughts, bushfires, storms, heat waves, epidemics, and famines.
 Rising seas will force millions to leave their homes and destroy agricultural land upon which further millions depend.
 Melting glaciers and diminishing groundwater will affect drinking water supplies for billions of people.
 Today, some ten million people die prematurely each year in connection with poverty (hunger, preventable/curable disease, violence); this number will steadily increase.
 Countless species will go extinct, impacting entire ecosystems -- with disastrous consequences for food production.
 There will be unprecedented mass migration as wars rage over diminishing resources (Barnett & Adger, 2007; Masson-Delmotte et al., 2018; Oreskes & Conway, 2013).